 All documents submitted to the Executive Officer pursuant to this section shall be in English.

-Individuals with a criminal conviction in any jurisdiction in the five previous years constituting a felony under U.S. federal law or California law, or the equivalent thereof, are ineligible for registration and participation in the Cap-and-Trade Program.
+Individuals with a criminal conviction in any jurisdiction in the five previous years constituting a felony under U.S. federal law or California law, or the equivalent thereof, are ineligible for registration and participation in the Cap-and-Invest Program.

+Individuals are prohibited from sharing with anyone their login information (User ID or username, password, and security questions and answers) for the tracking system account or auction system.
+Sharing this information with anyone is a violation of this Article and can result in loss of access to the tracking or auction systems, and, if warranted, civil or criminal prosecution under state, provincial, or federal law.

 The individual must provide, within 30 days of submitting a user registration request in the tracking system, documentation of the following:

 Name;